 Similarly, Infusionsoft’s lead scoring feature is not often used to its full potential, because it’s not as intuitive as Drip’s.
 We personally haven’t set it up in all of our years using Infusionsoft.

 On the other hand, lead scoring is something that ActiveCampaign does very well.
 It offers in-depth strategy and lets you award points as you see fit.

-Spencer Bean talks about how he really missed the lead scoring functionality he had before he switched to ConvertKit.
+We’ve heard users talk about how they really missed the lead scoring functionality they had before switching to ConvertKit.
 Similarly, if you’re using your CRM to nurture leads to become clients, this business owner found that Drip performed better lead scoring than ConvertKit.